Brokers With No Inactivity Fees

 What Are The Best Trading Brokers With No Inactivity Fees?

-Three of our top recommended brokers without inactivity fees are Pepperstone, IC Markets and Tickmill.
+Two of our top recommended brokers without inactivity fees are Pepperstone and IC Markets.
 These are all beginner-friendly brands with low minimum deposits, decent market access, plus user-friendly platforms and leading trading apps.
 For experienced traders, Interactive Brokers is one of the best brokers with no inactivity fees.
 While the starting deposit is high at $10,000, the brokerage offers over one million trading products and powerful market analysis tools.

 Yes – it is legal for brokers to charge fees on inactive accounts.
 The charge is used to cover the costs of maintaining a live account.
 Yet reputable brokers should make clear any non-trading fees in their pricing schedule.
 Firms that fail to disclose inactivity fees and other non-trading charges at the registration stage should be avoided.
 Alternatively, use our list of the top UK brokers with no inactivity fees to find a good provider.